 All percent entry fields are blue and have a value of “0%” in the field.

-As stated above, the model is made up of five separate spreadsheets; below is a brief description of each spreadsheet.
+As stated above, the template is made up of five separate spreadsheets; below is a brief description of each spreadsheet.

 1) Main Spreadsheet – The user enters basic information about the bidder and the unit.
 This information should be typed into cells that have been underlined adjacent to blue labels.
 Segment information should be entered with a brief description and all number values on this page are obtained for the other sheets and should not be modified directly.

+2) Fuel Costs Spreadsheet – This sheet is intended show the average costs of each type of fuel used by the generating unit, with multiple sources possible for each type of fuel.
+The template shows six segments because the fuel types or sources can change for a unit depending on the output level.
+Therefore, each segment corresponds to the fuel types and sources for the unit’s entire output at the level.

-2) Fuel Costs Spreadsheet – First type the name to the fuels starting on line B5.
+First type the name to the fuels starting on line B5.
 Then enter the sources of the Primary Fuel starting on line 13.
 In cell D13 enter the cost of the primary fuel per MMBTU for the first segment.
 In cell E13 enter the percentage the first source of fuel is of the total for the primary fuel in the first segment.
 Follow suit for each segment and each fuel source until all fuel types are complete.
 See figure 2 as example of the first fuel segment.

 Figure 2.

+3) Variable Prod Costs Spreadsheet - This sheet is intended to collect the underlying data necessary to calculate the variable production costs of the unit.
+For most units, the largest component of the units variable production costs is its fuel component, which is based on the unit’s heat rates over its entire output range and the costs of its fuel collected on the prior worksheet.
+It does not include environmental costs, which are included on the “other costs” sheet.

-3) Variable Prod Costs Spreadsheet - ThisThis sheet requires input in columns C and D. Enter the Output in (MW) by segment and the Heat Rate in (BTU/KWh) by segment.
+This sheet requires input in columns C and D. Enter the Output in (MW) by segment and the incremental Heat Rate in (BTU/KWh) by segment.
 This is combined with the fuel costs from the previous sheet and gives a cost for each MW of output.
 Also, on this sheet starting on line 57 is an area to add in variable O&M costs and other costs that vary with production.
 See figure 3.

 Figure 3.

-4) Fixed Costs Spreadsheet – This sheet requires inputs in column D, Fuel Required to Startup in (MMBTU).
+4) Fixed Costs Spreadsheet – This sheet allows suppliers to enter data on fixed costs for the unit that they deem relevant to the calculation of reference prices.
+This sheet requires inputs in column D, Fuel Required to Startup in (MMBTU).
 The fuel data is broken into the 6 segments and the four fuel types and the maximum fuel cost by fuel type is carried to the Main sheet in the summary.
 On this sheet there are also entry points for fix costs related to the plant.